SiyaMathe/schemaforge-studio/README.md

 SchemaForge Studio is a full **database engineering showcase** built around a fictional South African e-commerce & logistics platform called **Khulisa Commerce**.
 It demonstrates every layer of professional database work — from initial ERD and normalisation through to production-grade stored procedures, analytics views, and a REST query API.

-The project is structured so each folder is a standalone, runnable artefact.
-A recruiter or senior engineer can open any SQL file and immediately see production-level thinking.

 ---